then figure it out.

 Good advice I mused.

-Good advice that I have been putting to use the past few days as I have tried (with varying degrees of success.)
+Good advice that I have been putting to use the past few days as I have tried (with varying degrees of success) since at first my plans were not panning out.

 A couple of weeks ago, when I was exhausted from not having slept as much I would have liked the night before, I tried to take a nap, and while I never did fall asleep, the vision for the crochet lunchbox came to me while I was in a state somewhere between wakefulness and sleep, and that vision won’t leave me alone.